Frequently Asked Questions

 Why won't the DVD play on my computer?

-Why can't I install the DVD?
+Why can't I install the DVD disk?

 Where are the videos on the DVD?